Just Eat Belfast Bikes

 On Friday 14 December 2018, we launched our Just Eat Belfast Bikes photo competition in partnership with our new sponsor of the Belfast Bikes, Just Eat.

 The competition closed on Sunday 13 January.
 The winner has been announced.

 Just Eat, a leading global marketplace for online food delivery, is the new sponsor for the Belfast Bikes public bike share scheme.

 It was awarded the sponsorship following a competitive tender and the newly branded bikes and docking stations can be seen throughout the city.

 We have over 40 docking stations linking up city.

 Renting a Belfast bike

-Watch our short video to see how easy it is to rent a Belfast bike once you've registered for the scheme.
+It's easy to rent a Belfast bike once you've registered for the scheme.

 Simply use the Nextbike app, scan your Belfast Bikes card at the docking terminal or call the hotline on 034 3357 1551.